Skip To Main Content

 Since drug and alcohol use and abuse may be indicative of a serious underlying condition, the Council shall make every effort to offer an employee help and assistance that could include early identification of substance abuse problems, referral for treatment, and aftercare.

+All Cooperative Educational Services employees are subject to the provisions of the Drug-Free Workplace Act of 1988.
 This policy will be distributed to all employees of C.E.S.
 Every employee will be required to acknowledge his or her receipt of the policy in writing.
 A copy of that acknowledgement shall be maintained electronically in human resources.

 ADOPTED: March 21, 1991

-REVISED: October 22, 1992 REVISED: June 1, 2000
+REVISED: October 22, 1992

 REVISED: November 7, 2024